WallStreetMojo

 Example of Monopoly Market

 • Microsoft ltd has a monopoly in an operating system.
-Most user worldwide uses a Microsoft operating system which helps the company maintain its market share.
-Entry by a new company is not easy because of copyright and patent own by Microsoft.
+Most users worldwide use a Microsoft operating system which helps the company maintain its market share.
+Entry by a new company is not easy because of the copyright and patents owned by Microsoft.

-• Pharmaceutical companies like Abbott Laboratories after getting US-Food and Drug administration (FDA) approval for medicine, get the right to sell the medicine exclusively for 7 years.
-During these 7 years, no other company can sell the same medicine in the market thus creating a monopoly through research and development of medicine.
+• After getting US-Food and Drug administration (FDA) approval for medicine, pharmaceutical companies like Abbott Laboratories get the right to sell the medicine exclusively for seven years.
+During these seven years, no other company could sell the same medicine in the market, thus creating a monopoly through the research and development of medicine.

 #4 – Monopsony Market (only one buyer of a product)

-Monopsony buyer’s power generally exists in the factor market, that is, the market for services of production which includes labor, capital, land, and raw material used to make products.
+Monopsony buyer’s power generally exists in the factor market, the market for production services, which includes labor, capital, land, and raw material used to make products.

 Main Characteristics of Monopsony Market

-• Buyer’s monopoly is possible because sellers have no alternative buyers to sell their services.
-A classic example is coal mining in towns, where a company that owns the coal mine (employer or buyer) are able to set lower wages for a worker in mines (seller of skills) because they face no competition from other employers in hiring the worker.
+• A buyer's monopoly is possible because sellers have no alternative buyers to sell their services.
+A classic example is coal mining in towns.
+A company that owns the coal mine (employer or buyer) can set lower wages for a worker in mines (seller of skills) because they face no competition from other employers in hiring the worker.

 • Monopsony or buyer’s monopoly has high barriers to entry because of high start-up costs and decreasing the average total cost of existing companies.

-• Firms in monopsony are able to capture above-normal profits and a large share in total gain at the expense of low wages and below-average working conditions.
+• Firms in monopsony can capture above-normal profits and a large share in total gain at the expense of low wages and below-average working conditions.

 Example of Monopsony Market

-Supermarket chains like Walmart or Tesco which have greater purchasing power and often negotiate with suppliers to buy at lower prices.
-Suppliers like Famers or milk producer who don’t have an alternate option to sell products and has to agree to price negotiation.
-This effective strategy of a supermarket to buy at low from the supplier and sell at high to shopper help them post superior profits and gain market share.
+Supermarket chains like Walmart or Tesco have greater purchasing power and often negotiate with suppliers to buy at lower prices.
+Suppliers like Famers or milk producers don’t have an alternate option to sell products and agree to price negotiation.
+This effective supermarket strategy to buy at low from the supplier and sell at high to shoppers help them post superior profits and gain market share.

 Conclusion